PowerVR

 Multi-Architecture support

 The intention is that these functions are mostly called from architecture specific entrypoints, that are handled by the common vulkan dispatch-table code.
-This means that a architecture specific function can easily call either architecture specific or architecture agnostic code.
+This means that an architecture specific function can easily call either architecture specific or architecture agnostic code.

 To avoid confusion, please do not add functions that are prefixed with pvr_arch_ if they are not part of the system described here.